dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Block array contents

-The block array map contains the block arrays.
+The block array map (`BlockArrays`) contains the block arrays.
 Each element, or array, is an array which, if present, must not be empty.

 The item `qlist` contains indexes to values in the `qrr`